 - other questions that have been raised but not answered yet.

-- Optionally, end with a list of key words.
-This step is not really necessary because Google and other data-mining software do a good job indexing significant terms and are constantly getting better with new semantic AI (Artificial Intelligence) algorithms.
+- Optionally, some abstracts end with a list of key words.
+This step is almost obsolete today because Google and other data-mining software do a good job indexing significant terms and are constantly getting better with new semantic AI (Artificial Intelligence) algorithms.